-E14.1 Employees may be directed by their supervisor to be immediately contactable, be ready and available to perform overtime and to remain within a specified distance of their home or workplace outside the employee's ordinary or rostered hours of duty.
-Before doing so a supervisor is to consider matters outlined in paragraph E10.3.

-E14.2 Employees will not be required to undertake out-of-hours restriction during any period of leave.

-E14.3 An employee, other than an Executive Level employee, will be paid Restriction Allowance for each hour, or part thereof, that they are on restriction duty at the following rates:

-- a.
-Monday to Friday 7.5 per cent of hourly rate of salary; - b.
-Saturday and Sunday 10 per cent of hourly rate of salary; and - c. public holidays and the Additional day described at Table F1 15 per cent of hourly rate of salary.
+- E14.1 Employees may be directed by their supervisor to be immediately contactable, be ready and available to perform overtime and to remain within a specified distance of their home or workplace outside the employee's ordinary or rostered hours of duty.
+Before doing so a supervisor is to consider matters outlined in paragraph E10.3. - E14.2 Employees will not be required to undertake out-of-hours restriction during any period of leave. - E14.3 An employee, other than a Category B employee, will be paid Restriction Allowance for each hour, or part thereof, that they are on restriction duty at the following rates: - a.
+Monday to Friday 7.5 per cent of hourly rate of salary - b.
+Saturday and Sunday 10 per cent of hourly rate of salary, and

-E14.4 An employee who is on restriction duty and is required to perform work will be paid overtime in lieu of the restriction allowance.
-Payment of overtime for any 24-hour period will be if the employee is:

-- a. not required to attend a place of work, one hour, or the actual hours of overtime worked, whichever is the greater; or - b. required to attend at a place of work, three hours, or the actual hours of overtime worked, whichever is the greater.

-E14.5 The Director-General may approve alternate rates for certain employees having regard to the circumstances of the restriction, including the:

-- a. number of interruptions in each restriction period; - b. time of day when these occur and their patterns over a period of time; - c. nature and length of the interruptions; and - d. period the employee has been under restriction.

-E14.6 Restriction for Executive Level employees.
-The Director-General may approve payment of Restriction Allowance to an Executive Level employee where that employee is required to be restricted on a continuing and regular basis.
-Where an employee is paid Restriction Allowance under this provision, the salary used for the calculation of the allowance is to be the maximum salary payable at ASD6.
+- c. public holidays and the Additional day described at Table F1 15 per cent of hourly rate of salary. - E14.4 An employee who is on restriction duty and is required to perform work will be paid overtime in lieu of the restriction allowance.
+Payment of overtime for any 24-hour period will be if the employee is: - a. not required to attend a place of work, one hour, or the actual hours of overtime worked, whichever is the greater, or - b. required to attend at a place of work, three hours, or the actual hours of overtime worked, whichever is the greater. - E14.5 The Director-General may approve alternate rates for certain employees having regard to the circumstances of the restriction, including the: - a. number of interruptions in each restriction period - b. time of day when these occur and their patterns over a period of time - c. nature and length of the interruptions, and - d. period the employee has been under restriction. - E14.6 Restriction for Category B employees.
+The Director-General may approve payment of Restriction Allowance to a Category B employee where that employee is required to be restricted on a continuing and regular basis.
+Where an employee is paid Restriction Allowance under this provision, the salary used for the calculation of the allowance is to be the maximum salary payable at ASD Level 6.

-E15 Flexible work arrangements
+E15 Flexible working arrangements